islamAndAi/QURAN-NLP/readme.md

 1. Add more Tafaseer and translation to better train the NLP model for Search Engine & Analysis
 2. Make a end-to-end application so that everyone can benefit from the newly trained models
 3. Find insightful things from the Quran
+4. Make an Arabic NLP model capable of understanding Quran
+5. Make a single graph database encompassing Islamic knowledge
+6. Making an AI tool to authenticate Hadith

 ## Important Note